SKU: 3031-63-1

 Related products

-Key plate without clapper of ordinary 19th century and early 20th century model.
-Fits our iron and brass door knobs and our escutcheons, but is also useful for adding to older escutcheons and knobs.
-With the new dimensions, our lock fittings are also suitable for most modern locks with through-screws.
+Rosette in brass of ordinary 1800 and early 1900s model.
+Fits our brass door knobs and lever handles, but is also useful when adding to older lever handles and knobs.
+With the new dimensions, our lock fittings also fit most modern locks.

 Door knob early 19th century brass